-Did you know there are over 543 different cultivars of lavender?
+Did you know there are over 553 different cultivars of lavender?
 I know!
 Crazy!
-So lets get stated with the ones that grow well here and what we have learned about these different cultivars growing here at our farm.
+So let’s get started with the ones that grow well here in the southeast and what we have learned about these different cultivars growing here at our farm.

-Our plants go on sale in April - end of June based on availability.
+Our plants go on sale in mid April - end of June based on availability.
 We do not recommend planting in any other season, except Spring due to our winter climate getting more ice than snow.
-We only sale our plants at our farm shop since transporting plants is very difficult without epically made boxes for shipping which we do not carry.
+We only sell our plants at our farm shop, since transporting tender lavender baby plants is very difficult without especially made boxes for shipping, and we just do not have enough time or funds to add a transportation/shipping department for plants.
+We are so busy with planting, caring, harvesting, distilling, and producing product.
+Thank you for understanding.

 ~

-Angustifolias (English Culinary): Now to grow this variety here in the South is most difficult, but can be done if you allow only 4-6 hours of full sunlight and they do best in pots or raised beds.
+Angustifolias (English Culinary): To grow this variety here in the South is most difficult, but can be done if you allow only 4-6 hours of full sunlight and they do best in pots or raised beds.
 This makes it a perfect type to grow on a porch.
-These blooms twice a year, but second bloom in early fall is must less than in first bloom.
-Lets explore some of these.
+These bloom twice a year, but the second bloom in early fall is much less than in first bloom.
+Let’s explore some of these.

 Munstead: Medium purple flowers.
 6 - 8 inch stems.
 20 - 24 inches in height.
 Blooms twice a year beginning in late spring.
 Uses include; culinary herb, fresh cut flower, dried flower, crafts